December 19, 2019

 Professional navel gazing

-So, will this finally be the year that the facilities management profession gets its place in the boardroom?
+So, will this finally be the year that the facilities management profession and its workplace sidecar get their place in the boardroom?
 No. Is workplace a part part of FM or is it the other way round?
 Is facilities management even a profession at all?
 Maybe but who outside of FM cares?

 Although it will be the year when we witness the ongoing emergence of a new discipline aligned to an idea of a workplace that is as much technological and cultural as it is physical.
 This is the core issue facing the whole sector.

 The nature of work and workplaces

 One of the most disappointing things about the current batch of workplace trends lists is their ignorance of the key issue facing the whole sector, which is the use of space as a service, notably as it manifests in the rise of the coworking sector.
 Over the past couple of years, the sector has made the crossover to major corporates, thereby defying the idea that it is primarily of interest to impoverished start ups and freelancers unable to afford permanent space in cities.
 The major players have even extended their offering to include full service packages to attract larger organisations.